 Active.com provides on-line registration for many events.

 Adventure Sports Online

-Bicycle Coalition of Greater Philadelphia (BCGP) calendar
+Bicycle Coalition of Greater Philadelphia (BCGP) calendar and temporary calendar

 Bicycling Magazine’s Event Finder

 Bicycle Tour Directory

 Bike Line Charity Ride Calendar and Community Calendar

 BikeReg.com provides on-line registration for many events including the SCU Quad County Metric